leob03/PTAE/README.md

 2. **To train the model for Part Segmentation:** Run the training `$ python train/train_partsegmentation.py`.
 You'll see that the learning code writes checkpoints into `log/partseg/Leo/train_classification.log` and periodically print its status.
 3. **Evaluate the models checkpoints.** To evaluate a checkpoint from `models/`, run the scripts `$ python eval_partsegmentation.py`.
 You'll see that the learning code writes checkpoints into `log/partseg/Leo/eval_partsegmentation.log` and periodically print its status.

+# Notes
+Some code and training settings are borrowed from both https://github.com/yanx27/Pointnet_Pointnet2_pytorch and from the paper [PCT: Point Cloud Transformer (Meng-Hao Guo et al.)](https://arxiv.org/abs/2012.09688) which original implementation is accessible here: https://github.com/MenghaoGuo/PCT.